engr101staff/engr101matlab/_sources/strings_streams_and_io/main.rst

 .. admonition:: Heads up!

    The string operators normally work just as you would expect with strings and string literals, but there's one exception...
 If *both* of the operands you're using are string literals, for example :code:`"hello" + "world"` or :code:`"cat" < "bat"`, it won't work correctly!
-(This is because interally string literals aren't real :code:`strings` - but as long as you have at least one actual :code:`string` variable, the string literal will be converted to match and it will work.)
+(This is because internally string literals aren't real :code:`strings` - but as long as you have at least one actual :code:`string` variable, the string literal will be converted to match and it will work.)

 A :code:`string` can hold basically any character, but there are some characters that you can't type in your source file.
 For example, if you tried to put a *newline* character into a string, you'd just end up putting part of your code on a new line in the source file.